-Enter the humble lighter.
+Enter the humble cigarette lighters.
 Today you can get a disposable Bic lighter at your local gas station for just over a dollar and carry humanity’s most important creation in your pocket.
 At that same gas station you can probably find dozens of varieties of the classic Zippo lighter.

 The History of Lighters

 Like the first generation of many inventions, Döbereiner’s lamp was too large, and too dangerous, to ever reach popular use.
-Thankfully, it would not be much longer until a safer and more reliable lighter was invented.
+Thankfully, it would not be much longer until a safer and more reliable flint lighters were invented.